 The business case for the rail service.

-3.20 Any evidence provided will be held in confidence by HS1 Ltd and will not be released other than to the ORR for the purposes of the approval of Framework Track Access Agreements or in the event of an appeal or dispute.
+3.20 Any evidence provided will be held in confidence by LSPH and will not be released other than to the ORR for the purposes of the approval of Framework Track Access Agreements or in the event of an appeal or dispute.

 Test 5: What terms of discount are required to secure operation of the rail service?

 3.21 Under this test, the appropriate level, profile and duration of any discount will be determined and, once agreed, will be published in the HS1 Network Statement.
-In general, HS1 Ltd will offer the minimum level and duration of discount required to secure the sustainable operation of the rail service, taking into account the following factors:
+In general, LSPH will offer the minimum level and duration of discount required to secure the sustainable operation of the rail service, taking into account the following factors:

-Any financial contribution towards securing the viability of rail services is expected to be shared between HS1 Ltd (in the form of discounted IRC), the TOC, other infrastructure managers and, where appropriate, the relevant public authorities;
+Any financial contribution towards securing the viability of rail services is expected to be shared between LSPH (in the form of discounted IRC), the TOC, other infrastructure managers and, where appropriate, the relevant public authorities;

 The duration of the discount period will normally be between one and four years, unless a strong case for an alternative duration is put forward by the TOC.
 Discounts will always be time-limited;